 As the first resident pastor in Scranton, Father Moses Whitty oversaw the construction of Saint Vincent de Paul Church on Wyoming Avenue after the simple edifice on the corner of Franklin Avenue and Spruce Street had become too small to accommodate the growing number of Catholics in the city and its outskirts.
 Father Whitty later was made the pastor of Holy Rosary Parish in Providence.
 After serving there from 1871 to 1886, he died on September 15, 1886.
-His remains are interred in front of the North Scranton church. me for all faithful in the Diocese. the North Stranton Church.
+His remains are interred in front of the North Scranton church.
+Creating a Diocese On March 3, 1868, Pope Pius IX created the Diocese of Scranton.
+He was responding to a request that had been advanced at the Second Plenary Council of Baltimore.
+The bishops of the United States had been meeting to discuss the status of the Catholic Church in a rapidly changing America.
+Bishop James Wood, recognizing that his Philadelphia See had grown to the point that he could no longer be expected to administer such a large area, urged the creation of new dioceses for Scranton, Harrisburg, and the state of Delaware.
+The bishops agreed and recommended that the proposal be sent to Rome.
+Their action was reported in the pastoral letter issued by the bishops on October 21, 1866: "We have also recommended to the Holy See, the erection of several additional Episcopal Sees, and Vicariates Apostolic, which are made necessary by our rapidly increasing Catholic population, and the great territorial extent of many of our present dioceses."